pingcap/docs/br/backup-and-restore-use-cases.md

 #### Performance tuning

-If the resource usage of TiKV does not impose an obvious bottleneck during the restore process, you can increase the value of `--concurrency` (defaults to `128`).
+If the resource usage of TiKV does not become an obvious bottleneck during the restore process, you can increase the value of `--concurrency` (defaults to `128`).
 See the following example:

 {{< copyable "shell-regular" >}}